-Leadership across the county comes together and re-affirms its commitment to a
+Leadership across the county comes together and re-affirms its commitment to a new way of working.

 November 2017

 The LDP became a standing item on the Tendring Local Health and Wellbeing Board agenda, changing how the Council and its partners think about mental health, obesity and long term conditions.